 How does a truly responsible person look like?

-I am glad to welcome you on the pages of „Daily Word for Spiritual Edification”!We are continuing to talk about the importance of being a responsible person in all the areas of life.
-We already established that being responsible has its rewards such as praise, power, authority, influence and promotion from God.
-Lack of responsibility causes shame, disgrace, the loss of authority, power and influence.I would like to show you a portrait of a responsible person.
-How does a truly responsible person look like?
+We are continuing to talk about the importance of being a responsible person in all areas of life.
+We have already established that being responsible has its rewards, such as praise, power, authority, influence, and promotion from God.
+Lack of responsibility causes shame, disgrace, and the loss of authority, power, and influence.

-1. Responsible person is not forgetful.
+1. A responsible person is not forgetful.

-Responsible person does not need to be reminded the same things over and over again.
-It is enough to say it once for a responsible person to bear it in his mind.A responsible person records all important information, significant assignments or appointments.
+A responsible person records all important information, significant assignments or appointments.
 If nothing can be required of you because you keep forgetting things, it means you are irresponsible.
-There are people around us that say all the time, „Sorry, I forgot”.
-Such people usually are irresponsible and unreliable.
+There are people around us who say all the time, „Sorry, I forgot”.
+Such people are usually irresponsible and unreliable.

-God is totally responsible, because He keeps His word and His promises.
+God is totally responsible because He keeps His word and His promises.
 This quality of God has been the foundation of our faith in Him.
 We trust God because we know that He is faithful to His word.

 «For as the rain comes down, and the snow from heaven, and do not return there, but water the earth, and make it bring forth and bud, that it may give seed to the sower and bread to the eater, so shall My word be that goes forth from My mouth; it shall not return to Me void, but it shall accomplish what I please, and it shall prosper in the thing for which I sent it» (Isaiah, 55: 10-11).